INFECTION CONTROL INITIATIVES

 • Design and implement programs to improve clinical outcomes and patient safety.

-• And overall care quality.
-Example: Reducing hospital-acquired infections through evidence-based practices.
+• And overall care quality, for example, reducing hospital-acquired infections through evidence-based practices.

 We protect patients from infections acquired during care, especially those who are vulnerable (e.g., post-surgery, immunocompromised).
 We also do the following initiative: